Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Performance Evaluation

-$\textbf{PhD}$: This case of study utilizes a network that represents the exchange of PhD graduates between universities in the fields of mathematical science.
-The features we use in our experiments include graduation year of the students who obtained doctoral degree, his/her official academic advisor(s), the degree-granting university.
-The aim of former studies is to estimate the flow of doctorate exchanges between universities, individuals who graduate from university A and then hired at university B. We consider the years 1950–2010, which results in T = 61 time layers, and there exist a set of N = 231 connected universities during this time span in the united states.
-In order to build the graph, directed intra-layer edge are created to represent a doctoral degree obtained by a graduate from university A at year $t$, who later hired as a professor at university B, and at least advised one student there.
-In our case, the edge weight indicates the number of doctorates from university A in year $t$ to graduates who later hired at university B as a faculty member.
-The edge direction opposes the flow of PhD graduates moving between universities $(B \rightarrow A)$ \cite{burris2004academic} \cite{taylor2017eigenvector}. $\textbf{Loop Detector}$ : Our third case of study is the data collected by inductive loop detectors on freeways in Seattle area \cite{cui2018deep} \cite{cui2019traffic}.
-The dataset contains spatio temporal time mean speed of the freeway system.
+$\textbf{PhD Dataset}$: This case of study utilizes a network that represents the exchange of PhD graduates between universities in the fields of mathematical science.
+The features we use in our experiments include graduation year of the students who obtained doctoral degree, his/her official academic advisor(s) and the degree-granting university.
+The aim of former studies is to estimate the flow of doctorate exchanges between universities, individuals who graduate from university $\mathrm{a}$ and then hired at university $\mathrm{b}$.
+We consider the years $1950–2010$, which result in $\mathrm{T} = 61$ time layers, and there exist a set of $\mathrm{N} = 231$ connected universities during this time span in the united states.
+In order to build the graph, directed intra-layer edge are created to represent a doctoral degree obtained by a graduate from university $\mathrm{a}$ at year $t$, who later hired as a professor at university $\mathrm{b}$, and at least advised one student there.
+In our case, the edge weight indicates the number of graduate doctorates from university $\mathrm{a}$ in year $t$ who later hired at university $\mathrm{b}$ as a faculty member.
+The edge direction opposes the flow of PhD graduates moving between universities $(\mathrm{b} \rightarrow \mathrm{a})$ \cite{burris2004academic} \cite{taylor2017eigenvector}. $\textbf{Loop Detector Dataset}$ : Our third case of study is the data collected by inductive loop detectors on freeways in Seattle area \cite{cui2018deep} \cite{cui2019traffic}.
+The dataset contains temporal sequence of time mean speed of the freeway system.
 The speed information at a desired reference point (milepost) is averaged from multiple loop detectors on the main lanes of the same direction at the specific reference point.
-Measurements are recorded every 5-minutes.
-The adjacency matrix calculated in \cite{cui2018deep} is used to convert the data into an undirected graph.
-In this case, the edge indicates that a pair of reference points are connected without specifying direction of connectivity.
-We have downsampled the dataset by rate of $\frac{1}{2}$ and selected 11 time layers of the graph.
-In contrast to the other datasets in this paper, loop detector consists of undirected edges. $\textbf{Mobility}$: Our last case of study is human mobility flow dataset in the U.S. during the COVID-19 epidemic \cite{kang2020multiscale}.
+Measurements are recorded every 5-minute.
+The adjacency matrix calculated in \cite{cui2018deep} is used to convert the data into an undirected graph which edge indicates that a pair of reference points are connected without specifying direction of connectivity.
+We have downsampled the dataset by rate of $\frac{2}{1}$ ($\delta = \frac{1}{2}$) and selected 11 time layers of the graph. $\textbf{Mobility Dataset}$: Our last case of study is human mobility flow dataset in the U.S. during the COVID-19 epidemic \cite{kang2020multiscale}.
 To build the graph, directed intra-layer edge is constructed to represent the flow of people between pairs of states.
 Each edge indicates the ratio of visits to the population count among the states.
-We focused on 1 to 22 January 2020 that led to 22 time layers.
+We focused on January 1st-22nd 2020 that led to 22 time layers.